 For some of you, reading more this year may be at the top of your resolution list, and for good reason.
-Reading has been shown to increase intelligence, improve memory function, make it easier to relate to others and reduce your risk of developing Alzheimer’s.
-If you are part of the 14% of Americans that included “read more” as a 2018 goal, add these five books to your list, ASAP.
+Reading has been shown to increase intelligence, improve memory function, and make it easier to relate to others.
+If you are part of the 14% of Americans that included “read more” as a 2018 goal, add these books to your list, ASAP.
 You won’t regret it.

-For your convenience, I have included links to buy these from Amazon, but you can also pick these up from your local library.
+I have included links to buy these from Amazon, but you can also pick these up from your library.

 *This post contains affiliate links.

 From the author of Gone Girl, this is a short (I mean, read it in an hour short) ghost story, that is equal parts terrifying and thought-provoking.
 A young, “psychic” (read: fraud) is approached by a woman to rid her new home of the spirits and ghosts that seem to be lurking, although the women may not be who she seems.
 The ending will have you questioning everything you read, down to the small details, trying to figure out where the evil truly lurks.